Going With the Flow- Kayaking with WOW (Wild Outdoor Women)

 The first day out we all headed toward El Vado Lake State Park.
 We followed the channel back toward Heron Lake State Park to see if we could get through.
 Even though there has been lots of rain, the water level was dropping rapidly and we couldn’t get over to Heron Lake.
 The sun was intense even at 10 am, however the beauty of the surrounding cliffs and occasional wildlife made it all very enjoyable and mellow.

 In fact, the whole weekend was pretty mellow.
 Just what I needed.
 Considering, the weekend before, a girlfriend and I had kayaked down the fast moving Rio Grande River from South Fork, Colorado about 7 miles.
 We took 2 vehicles to shuttle back and forth.
 Only things didn’t quite work out as we planned, because one of us locked their keys in my truck.
-But, that is another story… Everything worked out.
-Fortunately, a couple of gentlemen drove up at our out point and took me back to my truck.

 A woman holding an object in her hand.